alsyundawy/Spotify-Ad-free/Spotify FAQ.md

 ### FAQ

-A small FAQ and background info on certain things which are Spotify related.
+A small FAQ and additional background info on certain things which are Spotify (ads) related.

 ### Official client(s) & download information